-CJS 8911 Doctoral Tutorial in Rabbinics
+CJS 8911 Doctoral Tutorial in Rabbinics 6 credits, repeatable

 Directed independent research on some aspect of the field of Rabbinics.
 Limited to doctoral and advanced students, subject to the consent of the professor, and may only be repeated by matriculated doctoral students.